nami/rebrickableAPI/README.md

 ## Getting Started

-Kraken requires a [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)  to be installed on the machine you are going to use to run the program.
+This repo requires a [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)  to be installed on the machine you are going to use to run the program.